kortina/oakland-film-club-OLD/_posts/2019-07-20-film-club-21-apollo-11.md

 everything to the level of precision and excellence in execution required to pull this off must have been unparalleled.

-This is why the denouement of this story, the return to Earth, and subsequent four day quarantine in an Airstream trailer, fascinates me.
+This is why the denouement of this story, the return to Earth, and subsequent quarantine in an Airstream trailer, fascinates me.

 It points to a danger in the celebration of the sublime--if you attach meaning to something like the